Talesb/memolibrary/README.md

 # Memolibrary

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.0.0.
+Project created to train skills with angular [Angular](https://github.com/angular/angular-cli) version 14.0.0.
+The project consists of a reminders/memories dashboard.

 ## Development server